Negril Negril And The West, Jamaica Travel Guide

 English is Jamaica's official language.
 Most signs and documents appear in English.
 Jamaican Patois (Patwa) is widely spoken by locals.

-Usually open from 9:00 AM to 5:00 PM, Monday to Saturday.
+Typically open from 9:00 AM to 5:00 PM, On weekdays And saturday.
 Some small shops and local stores may open earlier or close later.

 Hours vary widely.
-Breakfast places typically start early (7-8 AM).
+Breakfast places typically begin early (7-8 AM).
 Lunch at 11 AM to 3 PM.
 Dinner from 6:00 PM to 10:00 PM, with some bars staying open later.

 These establishments operate 24/7 to attend to guests' needs, providing services around the clock.